SWOSU Students Attend Disaster Preparedness Workshop

 Six Southwestern Oklahoma State University students in Weatherford recently participated in an Oklahoma Medical Reserve Corps (OKMRC) externship and, as a result, will do a presentation this fall on disaster preparedness to high school students and the junior nursing class at SWOSU.

-Tammy Blatnick, instructor in the SWOSU School of Nursing and Allied Health Sciences, said the four seniors and two juniors participated in the project provided by a grant written by Loren Stein.
+Tammy Blatnick, instructor in the SWOSU Department of Nursing and Allied Health Sciences, said the four seniors and two juniors participated in the project provided by a grant written by Loren Stein.

 In conjunction with several other universities, the students attended workshops and attended the OKMRC conference in early August at the University of Oklahoma Health Sciences Center in Oklahoma City.